Keeze392/media_to_ascii_art/README.md

 `./media_to_asciiart -input yourmediahere.mp4 --style-path yourttfpathhere.ttf` \
 Output will in finish directory.
 Enjoy.

+Please remember if your file exist in finish directory, it will overwrite.

 ### **Explain the Options**
 - `-input` Input any media.
 Default: NULL
 - `--quality <number>` Higher number means more details but will increase resolution, be careful with it.
 Default: 240